Clay pigeon shooting

-Clay pigeon shooting, also known as clay target shooting, is a shooting sport involving shooting a firearm at special flying targets known as clay pigeons, or clay targets.
+Clay pigeon shooting, also known as clay target shooting, is a shooting sport involving shooting at special flying targets known as "clay pigeons" or "clay targets" with a shotgun.
+Despite their name, the targets are usually inverted saucers made of pulverized limestone mixed with pitch and a brightly colored pigment.

-The terminology commonly used by clay shooters often relates to times past, when live-pigeon competitions were held.
-Although such competitions were made illegal in the United Kingdom in 1921, a target may still be called a "bird", a hit may be referred to as a "kill", and a missed target as a "bird away"; the machine which projects the targets is still known as a "trap".

 History

 Clay targets began to be used in place of live pigeons around 1875.
 Asphalt targets were later developed, but the name "clay targets" stuck.
 In 1893, the Inanimate Bird Shooting Association was formed in England.
 It was renamed to the Clay Bird Shooting Association in 1903.
 It held annual clay-pigeon-shooting contests and lasted until the outbreak of World War I. In 1921, the British parliament passed a bill without opposition making it illegal to shoot birds from traps.
+A decorative clay pigeon shooting stand at Plaue Castle in Germany, built around 1900 and decorated with animal figures, is one of the oldest of its kind.

+Clay shooters may still use terminology that originated from the use of live pigeons.
+A target may be called a "bird", a hit may be referred to as a "kill", and a missed target as a "bird away"; the machine which projects the targets is still known as a "trap".